ahorek/terser-ruby/README.md

 Terser is available as a ruby gem.

     $ gem install terser

+Or add to your Gemfile:

+    $ bundle add terser
+    $ bundle install

 Ensure that your environment has a JavaScript interpreter supported by [ExecJS](https://github.com/sstephenson/execjs).
 Using `miniracer` gem or NodeJS